OlympusDAO/olympus-docs/docs/overview/09_convertible-deposits.md

 #### 1. Convert to OHM

-Convert your deposit to OHM before your position's expiry date at the conversion price that was locked in when you made your deposit.
+Convert your deposit to OHM at any point before your position's expiry date at the conversion price that was locked in when you made your deposit.
 This is profitable when OHM's market price exceeds your conversion price.

 #### 2. Full Redemption